tf-dbis-uni-freiburg/PRoST/README.md

     Example:
 	spark2-submit --driver-java-options -ea --class run.Main PRoST-Query.jar -i /DbPedia/q1.txt -db dbpedia -o q1_dbpedia

-This command will execute the queries using the combination of the partitioning strategies set in the file prost-query-executor-default.ini.
-An alternative settings file can be used with the optional argument -pref <settings.ini>.
+This command will execute the queries using the combination of the partitioning strategies set in the file *prost-query-executor-default.ini*.
+An alternative settings file can be used with the optional argument *-pref <settings.ini>*.

 Any combination of partitioning strategies can be used to execute queries, as long as all triple patterns can be included in a node using one of the enabled partitioning strategies.
 Optionally, a .cvs file can be created with benchmark information collected during the execution of the queries.